 Recording sessions so clients can play them back

-If your clients are part of the heroic front-line teams or just can't make some sessions due to kids, you can record and let them not miss out.
-It's not ideal, but then nothing is... we're all doing the best we can to make it through.
-Making it easy for your clients and avoiding making them feel guilty is very important.
+If your clients are part of the front-line teams or just can't make some sessions due to kids, you can record and let them not miss out.
+It's not ideal, so try to encourage your members to join.
+But, exceptions may be welcome.
+Making it easy for your clients and avoiding making them feel guilty will be helpful.

 Helping your clients